 Mentor to a doctoral student

-What is expected from a mentor?
+What is expected from a mentor and a mentee?

 Who can be a mentor?